Is It Just the Attorney, or Could It Be Something More?

 Your Case Is Outside the Lawyer’s AOP

-Sometimes a client’s injury involves an area of practice (AOP) that a personal injury lawyer doesn’t specialize in, such as medical malpractice, product liability, or workers’ compensation.
+Sometimes a client’s injury involves an area of practice (AOP) that a personal injury lawyer doesn’t specialize in, such as medical malpractice, product liability, or workers’ compensation, in this case choosing the right workers compensation attorney san diego is a must.
 In that case, you may simply be referred to someone who has expertise in that area of law, and your case can proceed.